Tahrim19/Tahrim19/README.md

-# Hey! 👋 I'm Tahrim Bilal, a Computer Science student at UBIT! 🌻
+# Hey! 👋 I'm Tahrim Bilal, currently pursuing a Bachelor’s in Computer Science.🌻

 ## About Me
 💻 Passionate about Full Stack Development, I'm on a journey through the enchanting realms of Web Development.
 Currently mastering the art of React.js and unlocking the mysteries of the ML/AI universe. ✨